 Daniel Thomas, Director

 Daniel Thomas completed the ManAlive program in 2007, and has since worked continuously as a volunteer or staff member with the Sacramento programs in the public sector and facilitates classes in the Downtown County Jail and Rio Consumes Correctional Center in Elk Grove, as well as the Day Reporting Center in Yolo County where parolees and probationers are required to attend BTP groups.
-He has also volunteered his time at My Sisters House, the Child Abuse Prevention Center, and the Family Justice Center in Sacramento as a presenter at their Domestic Violence Intervention Advocate trainings.
+He has also volunteered his time at My Sisters House, WEAVE, the Child Abuse Prevention Center, and the Family Justice Center in Sacramento as a presenter at their Domestic Violence Intervention Advocate trainings.
 Daniel attends the Sacramento Domestic Violence Prevention Collaboration meetings addressing domestic violence solutions for the greater Sacramento community.
 Additionally, he is a member of Association of Domestic Violence Intervention Programs, https://www.battererintervention.org/.